orditeck/2ndbrain/Google or Privacy, which do you value more.md

 Moving away from Google can feel like a daunting task, but I'm glad to see that you're ready to take the first step.
 Let's start with something manageable and not too overwhelming.

-A good place to start would be to move away old photos and documents that you don't access often to a local storage that you own.
-An external hard drive or a Network Attached Storage (NAS) could be great options for this.
-However, it's essential to back up your data because if something happens to your primary storage device.
-For example, if your hard drive gets damaged, stolen, or lost, you could lose all your photos, documents, and other important data.
-That's why it's crucial to back up your data regularly to ensure you never lose it.
+But just before getting started...

+### The importance of a reliable backup system

+One thing I want to remind you about is the importance of backing up your data.
+When you switch to a new service, it's essential to have a backup of your data to avoid losing it.

+One popular backup strategy that you might find useful is called the 3-2-1 backup strategy.
+It's a simple rule to follow that can help ensure your data is safe and sound.
+Here's how it works:

+- **3** copies of your data: You should have at least three copies of your data, including the original copy and two backups.
+This ensures that you have redundant copies in case one gets lost or damaged.
+- **2** different types of media: You should use at least two different types of media to store your backups.
+For example, you could store one copy on an external hard drive and another on a cloud storage service.
+- **1** copy offsite: It's important to have at least one copy of your backups stored offsite in case of a disaster, such as a fire or flood.
+This could be a backup stored in the cloud or at a friend or family member's house.

+So, before you make the switch to a new service, take the time to back up your data following the 3-2-1 backup strategy.
+It might seem like a bit of a hassle, but it's worth it for the peace of mind knowing that your data is safe and secure.

-To keep your data secure, we should encrypt it before uploading it to a remote server.
+To keep your backup secure, we should encrypt it before uploading it to a cloud service on storing it on a hard drive that could get lost or stolen.
 It's essential to encrypt our data to protect our privacy and prevent unauthorized access to our information.
 When you encrypt your data, you scramble it in a way that makes it unreadable without a decryption key.
 By encrypting our data, we can ensure that it stays safe and private, even if it falls into the wrong hands.

 I suggest using a VeraCrypt volume for encryption.
 VeraCrypt is an open-source tool that allows you to create encrypted volumes or containers that are password-protected.
 We will dive deeper into this in a more technical guide later on.

-I also understand the importance of having quick and easy access to your data.
-To address this, we will also explore online solutions like NextCloud, which is a secure and private cloud storage alternative that you can run on your own server or rent from a hosting provider.
-NextCloud will allow you to access your files and data from anywhere, at any time, just like Google Drive.

-I'm here to help you through this transition, and we can take it one step at a time.
-Let's start with the easy ones and then move forward as you become more comfortable.
-Don't hesitate to reach out in the comment section if you have any questions.

-### Email & Calendar
+### Alternative for Email & Calendar

 #### ProtonMail & ProtonCalendar